People

 Dr. Mark Mueller

 Mark worked on the Flying Machine Arena from 2011 to 2015.
 His research work focused on computationally efficient trajectory generation, fail-safe control for multicopters, the creation of novel multicopter designs with fewer propellers, and state estimation.
 Additionally, he contributed to and helped maintain various parts of the system’s infrastructure.
-He’s an all-round swell guy.

 Dr. Robin Ritz

 Robin was part of the Flying Machine Arena team from 2012 to 2017.
 His research investigated various topics aiming at enhancing the capabilities of small, unmanned aerial vehicles.
-In particular, he worked on methods that addressed problems such as carrying a non-rigid payload with multiple cooperating vehicles, improving performance of a repetitive task through onboard learning, and designing and controlling a vehicle that combines hover capabilities with efficient aerodynamic forward flight.
+In particular, he worked on methods that addressed problems such as carrying a non-rigid payload with multiple cooperating vehicles, improving the performance of a repetitive task through onboard learning, and designing and controlling a vehicle that combines hover capabilities with efficient aerodynamic forward flight.

 Dr. Angela Schoellig